unsw-restech/unsw-restech.github.io/docs/software/others.md

 ## Operating Systems

-Katana nodes currently run Rocky Linux 8.9.
+Katana nodes currently run Rocky Linux.
+To find out exactly which version you can use the command `#!bash cat /etc/redhat-release`

 Research software is installed in [environment modules](../software/environment_modules/).
 This enables multiple versions of the same software to be installed, and each user can choose which version they wish to use.

 ## Perl

-The default version of Perl on Katana is 5.26.3, which is provided by Rocky Linux 8.9 and can be found at `#!bash /usr/bin/perl`.
+The default version of Perl on Katana is 5.26.3, which is provided by Rocky Linux and can be found at `#!bash /usr/bin/perl`.

-Perl 5.36.0 is also installed as an environment module.
+We have also installed Perl via an environment module.

 It is common for Perl scripts to begin with: